dustin-H/multer-storage-pkgcloud/README.md

 This is a multer storage plugin to upload files into a from pkgcloud supported cloud object storage.

-It is just a plugin for multer.
+It is just a storage plugin for multer.
 So you will need multer as well as pkgcloud to use this plugin.
 Please have a look at these two awesome projects:

 - [multer](https://github.com/expressjs/multer)
 - [pkgcloud](https://github.com/pkgcloud/pkgcloud#storage)

-**IMPORTANT**: This is a storage for the next major release of multer.
-It will not work with the current version of multer.
-If you need a quick solution have a look at this pull request [#102](https://github.com/expressjs/multer/pull/102) or use [multer-pkgcloud](https://www.npmjs.com/package/multer-pkgcloud).
+**IMPORTANT**: Multer version >= 1.0.0 required!
 ## API

 #### Installation